 OHAMR will set up a dedicated training programme for each annual work plan, to ensure that AMR researchers of different career stages are well trained to be able to deliver research results of highest quality that are designed to be readily taken up by industry, practice and policy.
 The training programme could include webinars, workshops, courses, Massive Open Online Courses and summer schools in different topics, aligned with the needs of the call topics, and can be organised by the OHAMR partners, ECRs or other researchers in a funded consortium or by collaboration with existing training platforms or other partnerships.
+Precautions will be taken to avoid overlap with other actors, including national initiatives.
 Training topics can include, but are not limited to:

-- Training in advanced technologies that would enable cutting-edge research and innovation to advance the AMR field - Training in interdisciplinary and intersectoral research methodology, project management, grant writing as well as equity and ethical perspectives - Training in communication, dissemination, exploitation and entrepreneurship - Training activities to increase the understanding of needs and requirements for uptake of research results, including engagement with end-users, policymakers and civil society, as well as exposure to real-world settings (in collaboration with the Impact programme, other partnerships and stakeholders). - Training in data stewardship and FAIR data management (in collaboration with the Data exploitation programme)
+- Training in advanced technologies that would enable cutting-edge research and innovation to advance the AMR field - Training in interdisciplinary and intersectoral research methodology, project management, grant writing as well as equity and ethical perspectives - Training in communication, dissemination, exploitation and entrepreneurship - Training activities to increase the understanding of needs and requirements for uptake of research results, including engagement with end-users, policymakers and civil society, as well as exposure to real-world settings (in collaboration with the Impact programme, other partnerships and stakeholders). - Training in data stewardship and FAIR data management (in collaboration with the Data exploitation programme) - A train-the-trainers programme to extend education and awareness of AMR among for example public health, agriculture, environment professionals and students as well as the civil society and citizens (in collaboration with other initiatives) - Communication and education activities to raise awareness of AMR

-4.2.1.3 Activities to facilitate connections, collaborations, mobility and knowledge exchange across sectors, disciplines and countries
+Activities to facilitate connections, collaborations, mobility and knowledge exchange across sectors, disciplines and countries

-The CS programme will promote networking, collaboration, knowledge exchange and mobility to bring together all necessary expertise to approach the AMR challenge and raise awareness of how different scientific disciplines (including social sciences and implementation science), OH sectors, professional sectors (academic, private, end-users) and countries can address the complex nature of the AMR challenge.
+The CS programme will promote networking, collaboration, knowledge exchange and mobility to bring together all necessary expertise to approach the AMR challenge and raise awareness of how different scientific disciplines (including social sciences and implementation science), OH sectors, professional sectors (academic, private, endusers), national governmental agencies and EU agencies, and countries can address the complex nature of the AMR challenge.
 The following potential activities are envisaged: